indeedeng/iwf/README.md

   * Need to re-enqueue the message for larger backoff
 * Using visibility timeout for durable timer
   * Need to re-enqueue the message for once to have 24 hours timer
-* Need to create one topic for every step
+* Need to create one queue for every step
-* Need additional storage for processing ready signal
+* Need additional storage for waiting & processing ready signal
 * Only go to 3 or 4 if both conditions are met
 * Also need DLQ and build tooling around